 The daily act of Collective Worship is a legal requirement in all schools.
 In a Church of England School it should always be Christian worship and it should reflect the traditions of the Church of England, developing learners’ understanding of Anglican traditions and practice.

-The meaning of our school motto, values and sub values are taught in assembly each year so that the children have a good understanding of meaning and can reflect upon their application to life.
+The meaning of our school vision, values and sub values are taught in assembly each year so that the children have a good understanding of their meaning and can reflect upon their application to life.

 We also regard assembly as an opportunity to celebrate all aspects of school life.